-Construction is ongoing on the first phase of Westside Park in two capacities: the water reservoir and the park itself.
+Phases of construction for the Westside Park occurred in two capacities: the water reservoir and the park itself.
 A massive tunnel-boring machine, called Driller Mike after Atlanta musician Killer Mike, completed the work of drilling 5 miles of tunnels between the quarry, the Chattahoochee River, and the Hemphill Water Treatment Plant.
 The former quarry began filling with water on April 17, 2020, and was filled by that summer.

 The City of Atlanta purchased the Bellwood Quarry in April 2006.
 In August 2019, Mayor Bottoms announced a $17.5 million grant from the Arthur M. Blank Family Foundation to support Westside Park.
 It opened to the public in the summer of 2021.

 Find out the latest updates and offer your feedback about the Enota Park expansion.Join an Upcoming Meeting